Mazhar Khan (actor, born 1905)

-Mazhar Khan (18 October 1905 – 24 September 1950) was an actor-producer-director in Indian Cinema.
-He was widely known for his natural performances.
-He started his career as a police officer, which he left to study law for a short period.
-Abandoning his studies he came to Bombay and started his career in cinema with the silent film Fatal Garland opposite the top actress of the time, Ermeline.
+Mazhar Khan (18 October 1905 – 24 September 1950) was an actor, producer, and director in Indian Cinema.
+He began his career as a police officer, which he left to study law for a short period.
+After abandoning his studies, he came to Bombay and started his career in cinema with the silent film Fatal Garland (1928) opposite the top actress of the time, Ermeline.
 He became a popular actor, gaining success in several silent films.
-During his stint in silent films he worked with well-established directors like Bhagwati Mishra, Ezra Mir, Moti P. Bhagnani, R. S. Chowdhary, and M. D. Bhavnani.
-The magazines of those days, circa 1940s, compared Mazhar to Hollywood actors like Paul Muni, Bela Lugosi and Boris Karloff.
+During his stint in silent films he worked with directors such as Bhagwati Prasad Mishra, Ezra Mir, Moti P. Bhagnani, R. S. Chowdhary, and M. D. Bhavnani.
+Magazines in the 1940s compared Khan to Hollywood actors such as Paul Muni, Bela Lugosi and Boris Karloff.

-Mazhar Khan made a successful transition to Talkies with the end of the Silent Era.
-Nurjehan (1931), directed by Ezra Mir, was his first Talkie picture.
-It received a positive response from the audiences establishing Mazhar as a profitable and dependable actor.
+Khan transitioned to talkies with the end of the Silent Era.
+Nurjehan (1931), directed by Ezra Mir, was his first talkie picture.
+It received a positive response from the audiences establishing Khan as a profitable and dependable actor.
 He went on to work with the East India Film Company in Calcutta and Sagar Movietone, making films like Sultana, Night Bird, Salima and Sonhera Sansar.
 He then moved back to Bombay and worked under Ranjit Movietone.
 Having established himself in the different roles, he became renowned for his character depictions while also being respected in the film industry.

-He formed his own production company, Asiatic Pictures under the banner of which he first made Yaad (1942) and then Pehli Nazar (1945), the latter film referred to as his best directorial triumph in his obituary.
-He introduced actress Veena in Yaad and Munawwar Sultana as a lead heroine in Pehli Nazar.
-His last role was in Usha Kiran.
+He formed his own production company, Asiatic Pictures, under which he made Yaad (1942), starring Veena, and Pehli Nazar (1945), starring Munawwar Sultana.
+The latter film was considered his directorial triumph in his obituary.
+His last role was in Usha Kiron (1952).

 Early life

 Mazhar Khan was born on 18 October 1905, at Bareilly, Uttar Pradesh, India.
 He matriculated in Indore, Madhya Pradesh and then joined the police force in Dhar State.
 He rose to the rank of a sub-inspector before quitting.
-Following his father's wishes he studied law but soon left that to move to Bombay and pursue a career in film.
+Following his father's wishes, he studied law but soon left that to move to Bombay and pursue a career in film.
 His tenure with the police trained him in horse riding and other "athletic abilities", which were proved helpful to him in his cinematic career.

-In an interview (January 1942, Filmindia) Mazhar stated that the glamour of the Indian screen attracted him, with his interest in films growing with each new picture he saw.
-His desire to act in films drove him to a "frenzy", and he "rushed to Bombay, the Mecca of films".
-Mazhar's entrance into films was hard, and he had to venture from one studio to another for work.
-According to Baburao Patel of Filmindia, B. P. Mishra was the first to recognise the "potential box-office attraction in the young fugitive".
-Within a week Mazhar Khan was given a role in Fatal Garland, a "costume phantasy".
+According to Baburao Patel of Filmindia, B. P. Mishra recognized the "potential box-office attraction" of Khan.
+Within a week, Khan was given a role in 1928's Haiyan No Haar (English: Fatal Garland).